Mr. Hobbs Takes a Vacation: Plot

 Roger Hobbs is an overworked banker who reflects on his recent vacation.
-Originally, he and his wife Peggy were to travel overseas alone together, but Peggy instead arranges a seaside holiday, which includes their two grown daughters Susan and Janie, teenage daughter Katey, teenage son Danny, family cook, sons-in-law, and young grandchildren.
+Originally, he and his wife Peggy were to travel overseas alone together, but Peggy instead arranges a seaside holiday, which includes their two grown daughters Susan and Janie, teenage daughter Katey, teenage son Danny, family cook Brenda, sons-in-law Stan Carver and Byron Grant, and young three grandchildren Peter, Peewee and Junior.

 When Roger and Peggy reach their vacation destination, they find a dilapidated beach house with rotting steps.
 The shared telephone line and unreliable plumbing are running gags throughout the film.

 Complications mount.
 Their youngest child and only son Danny only wants to watch television.
 Katey, embarrassed by a new set of dental braces, refuses to engage in any activities inside or outside the beach house.
 Meanwhile, their grandson wants nothing to do with Roger.

 Furthermore, one of his sons-in-law, Stan, is unemployed, which is causing tension in his marriage to Susan.
 Their children are undisciplined, as Susan does not believe in saying no to them.
 Janie is married to Byron, a windbag college professor who has a lot of ideas on psychology.

-Peggy is quite worried about these issues, but Roger argues that the children must all learn to deal with problems themselves, and that he and Peggy need to stay at arm's length.
+While Peggy is quite worried about the state of the family, Roger argues that the children must learn to handle problems themselves, and that he and Peggy need to stay at arm's length.

-However, Roger quietly goes about trying to solve each problem, one by one.
-After the television breaks, he takes Danny on a boating trip, where they get lost in fog but bond as father and son.
-He also manages to convince Katey to go to a local teen dance, where she insists on sitting on the sidelines with her mouth clenched shut.
+Despite this, Roger quietly goes about trying to solve each problem, one by one.
+He manages to convince Katey to go to a local teen dance, where she insists on sitting on the sidelines with her mouth clenched shut.
 Roger bribes a handsome young man named Joe to pay attention to her; Joe genuinely falls for Katey and returns the money.
+After the television breaks, Roger agrees to take Danny on a boating trip, where they get lost in fog for a while but bond as father and son.
 Byron shows interest in an attractive neighbor, but Roger tells him that she is a paranoid schizophrenic, effectively keeping him from a full-fledged affair with her.

 Son-in-law Stan has a shot at a good job, and Susan asks Roger and Peggy to entertain the potential employer and his wife for a few days.
 The couple present as prim, proper, and sober; the only interest the man has is bird-watching, and Roger endures a boring jaunt with him, but they are not what they seem to be.
 Chaos ensues in a madcap scene involving a hot shower and a broken door lock.

-In the end, everybody's personal crises are resolved and the family is actually sad to leave; the grandson is upset that he is leaving his grandfather.
+In the end, all these interpersonal crises are resolved and the family is sad to leave.
+Even the grumpy grandson is upset to leave his grandfather.

 They book the beach house for the next summer.